Skin school, Acne, Anti-aging, Skincare

 It is possibly not safe to use while breastfeeding or while pregnant!

-Isotretinoin (Accutane) has teratogenic effects meaning it causes birth defects.
-So with an abundance of caution, medical providers also recommend avoiding tretinoin while pregnant.
+Isotretinoin (Accutane) has teratogenic effects, meaning it causes birth defects.
+So, with an abundance of caution, medical providers also recommend avoiding tretinoin while pregnant.

-Due to the poor absorption of tretinoin from the skin, studies suggest that the risk of malformations in human fetuses after topical application of tretinoin is smaller.
+Due to the poor absorption of tretinoin from the skin, studies suggest that the risk of malformations in human fetuses after topical tretinoin is smaller.
 Still, it is recommended to err on the safe side and not use tretinoin while pregnant or breastfeeding.

 Side effects include skin discoloration, blistering, facial swelling, burning, conjunctivitis, and eye swelling.
 These side effects are rare and should be treated immediately by a doctor.
 Serious side effects of tretinoin are rare.